gooh/gooh.github.com/_posts/2011-06-20-How-to-install-Zend-Server-from-a-local-Repository.md

 ---
 layout: post
 title: How to install Zend Server from a local Repository
+tagline: a guide for the perplexed
+categories: [linux, zend, guide]
 ---
 The following is a guide to do a manual install of Zend Server on RHEL 5/6.
 I needed this solution because I had to install Zend Server on a machine in an intranet with no WAN and the Zend Website only offered an RPM installer that required an internet connection.